List of Deadly Women episodes: Pilot (2003)

-The 52 minutes long TV film which was the basic pilot to the show covered 4 cases of women throughout history who committed murders by poison.
-The TV film was narrated by Marsha Crenshaw.
+A 52-minute-long TV film narrated by Marsha Crenshaw served as the basic pilot to Deadly Women.
+It covered four cases of women throughout history who committed murders using poison.

 Season 1 (2005)

-Each of the three original episodes covered the cases of various groups of men who were united by the central theme of the episode.
-These three episodes of the show were narrated by Marsha Crenshaw.
+Each of the three original episodes covered cases of various groups of women who were united by the episode's central theme.
+These three episodes were narrated by Marsha Crenshaw.

 Season 2 (2008–09)

 Deadly Women resumed production of Season 2 in 2008, with slight changes.
-A new narrator was introduced, Lynnanne Zager, and each episode was reduced to featuring three cases instead of four.
+A new narrator, Lynnanne Zager, was introduced; and each episode began to feature three cases instead of four.